ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 Today, instead of focusing on creating a beautiful app startup screen with the windowBackground, we will profile this cold start and work on reducing it.

-# Profile YP Dine
+# Profiling
-[YP Dine] is a recent application of the play store built by another team in Yellow Pages Canada.
-His goal is to let you discover restaurants, browse through handmade lists from local food experts or book a table directly from the app.
-Between the time I started this post and now, a month passed, and a lot of the code base has changed.
-I will dig in the original version, provide some insight and some solutions that can be used.
+Working for Yellow Pages Canada, I will profile our apps, dig in and provide some insight and solutions that can be used.
+As of today, the problems have been solved but that can still give some ideas on how to fix.

 ## What tools
 Usually, I use [TraceView and DmTraceDump] to find the bottlenecks in the code and fix it.
 Here we will play with [NimbleDroid], a new player in town.
 They use the same tools but display the results in a very easy to understand way.
 All performance tests are realized in the same conditions letting you compare with other applications.
 One of the nice tricks is that you can automatically hook your builds to it and therefore, keeping track of your cold start time, versions after versions.
-YP Dine is unobfuscated, so we can effortlessly check which part of the code is blocking.
-If you obfuscate yours, it's still possible to provide the ProGuard Mapping to reveal problematic methods.
+If your code is obfuscated, it's possible to provide the ProGuard Mapping to reveal problematic methods.

 On a side note, a colleague shared me [Show Java app] that can be useful to see unobfuscated code apps.

 ## Tracing
-Yp Dine is not a bad player here with 2400 ms to start.
-But we can see below that the DineApp.onCreate() is blocking the process for 2059 ms. Roughly 80% of his start time is blocked here, clicking on this line will open a new view with more details in it.
+Yp Dine was not a bad player here with 2400 ms to start (last version is under 1400ms).
+But we can see below that the DineApp.onCreate() was blocking the process for 2059 ms. Roughly 80% of his start time is blocked here, clicking on this line will open a new view with more details in it.

 ![2.6s launch time][YPDine_general]